MatsNau/wobblewars/README.md

-WobbleWars DS is simple game for the Nintendo DS made with [NightFox's Lib](https://gbatemp.net/threads/nightfoxs-lib-for-libnds-nflib-ds-entry-coding-library.280385/) and libnds.
-Based on polymars [Snake DS](https://github.com/PolyMarsDev/Snake-DS)

 # WobbleWars-DS

 A Nintendo DS homebrew game developed using DevKitPro and NightFoxLib.
 Based on the snake game by polymars [Snake DS](https://github.com/PolyMarsDev/Snake-DS).
 This is a 2D action game where the player controls a Hero, who must defend herself against enemies while progressing through the game to finally save her friend.